lune-climate/lune-docs/docs/api/flow-of-funds.md

 ## 2. Your business customers purchase carbon credits through you (B2B)

 Examples include a digital logistics company or a payments company.
 Your companuy is Lune's customer.
 However, carbon credits are purchased and ultimately paid for by your customers.
-Your customers have a Lune Client Account, and their company's name also appears as the official beneficiary when credits are retired - Use **Lune Pay** and use a Client Account for each of yout customers.
+Your customers have a Lune Client Account, and their company's name also appears as the official beneficiary when credits are retired - Use **Lune Pay** and use a Client Account for each of your customers.

 </div>
 </div>